prog4biol/pfb2019/README.md

 __Determine the length of a string__:

-Use the
-'len()'
-function to calculate the length of a string.
-This function takes a string as an argument and returns an int
+Use the `len()`function to calculate the length of a string.
+This function takes a sequence as an argument and returns an int

 ```python